mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/_index.md

 For example, the [Mattermost Zoom Plugin](https://github.com/mattermost/mattermost-plugin-zoom) registers a button in the channel header to trigger a Zoom call and post a link to the call in the current channel.

-### Replace Existing Components

-Some components, such as the user details popover, can be replaced altogether.
-This API makes your plugin responsible for any content displayed.
-Note that replaced components won't automatically get improvements in future Mattermost releases unless you update your plugin.

-For an example, see the [hovercardexample plugin](https://github.com/jwilander/hovercardexample).

 #### Add New Root Components

 Register your own React components alongside other root components like the sidebars and modals.
 This enables whole new interactions that aren't constrained by the set of existing components.
 This API is geared towards power and flexibility, but may require fine tuning with future Mattermost releases.